Stippes/Alethia-manipulation-test-framework/README.md

    Execute `python scripts/test_dashboard.py` to run all pytest tests and build `dashboard.html`.
 Open that file in a browser to review the results.

+9. **Launch the interactive dashboard**

+   Start the Dash application with `python dashboard_app.py` and open `http://127.0.0.1:8050` in your browser.
+Upload a conversation file to explore detected manipulation patterns and download the analysis as JSON.